kanaria69/Mainecoco/README.md

-## What do you call a monkey in a mine field?
-A babooooom!
+## What do you get when you cross a pig and a pineapple?
+A porky pine